MarcRodrigFelix/MarcRodrigFelix.github.io/_posts/2021-03-22-fetch_request_with_a_js_class.markdown

      }
 ```

-** 2nd `headers`: we need to add headers for which type of data is being handled.
+**2nd headers: we need to add headers for which type of data is being handled.*

 ```
 {